gatblau/onix/tf_backend/readme.md

 ### Onix Connection Configuration

-The connection with Onix Web API can be configured via variables in the Onix section of the [config.toml](config.toml) file or environment variables as follows:
+The connection to the Onix Web API can be configured via variables in the Onix section of the [config.toml](config.toml) file or environment variables as follows:

 | var | env | description | example |
 |---|---|---|---|